pandelisgreen13/movieDB/README.md

 ###  movieDB
 We use Retrofit to consume the MovieDb Api.
-We choose the MVVM Architechure with ViewModel, LiveData, Coroutines and Room Database.
+We choose the MVVM Architechure with ViewModel, LiveData/Flow, Coroutines and Room Database.
 For Dependency Injection we are using [Hilt](https://developer.android.com/training/dependency-injection/hilt-android).

 The navigation is handle by [navigation component](https://developer.android.com/guide/navigation/navigation-getting-started).